 The p4 is almost bilophodont with the occlusal outline longer than wide.
 An ectolophid extends anterolingually downward from the hypoconulid, reaching the base of the metalophid.
 The metalophid is anteriorly concave, the hypolophid is roughly straight.
 The paracristid extends anteriolingually downward from the paraconid and connects a very strong anterior cingulid.
 The praemetacristid extends anteriorly downward, almost closing an anterior valley-like groove.
 The posterior cingulid is well developed and connected to the hypoconulid by a very faint posthypocristid.
 The lingual cingulid is lacking and the labial one is reduced to the base of the labial notch, closing a labial medifossette.

 The m1 is trilophodont and elongated.
 Each conid has a slightly pronounced anterior cristid.
 The praehypocristid is the most developed.
-It extends anteriolingually downward, reaching the anterior valley and reaching the metalophid.
+It extends anterolingually downward, reaching the anterior valley and reaching the metalophid.
 The anterior cingulid is poorly developed whereas the posterior one is more developed.
 The transverse valleys are open on both sides, although reduced labial cingulids are present at the extremities of these valleys.

 The m2 is bilophodont and nearly rectangular (slightly longer than wide).
 The anterior cingulid is unobservable whereas the posterior one is low and strong but narrower than the hypolophid.
 The median valley is opened on both sides, without labial and lingual cingulids.
 Each conid has a slightly developed and anteriorly extending cristid, except the praehypocristid which extends anterolingually and reaches the bottom of the median valley.